stefarrn/Keypad/README.md

 # Keypad
-Currently still Work in progres!
+Currently still Work in progress!

  The Hardwarre for a simple 3x4 Keypad featuring a USB-C Interface